 The front of the church is visible from route 6, but the parking lot is behind the church.
 To access the parking lot, please turn off of route 6 onto Burnham Street.
 The church parking lot will be up the hill to the left.
 The church is also easily accessed by public transportation, bicycle, or foot!

 Yes!
 The body of Christ includes everyone, that means kids, too!
 Church isn't church without kid noises, reminding us that they are the church of the future.
 Two bathrooms (one with a changing table) are available on the lower level of the church, off of the church hall.
 If your little ones are chatty or squirmy and you are uncomfortable, feel free to walk around or do what is best for you and your child.
 Explain what's going on to them, and if you aren't sure how to explain, ask pastor after worship!

 Is the building/worship accessible to people with physical, emotional, cognitive, and/or developmental differences?

 The sanctuary is accessed from the parking lot by a ramp.
 Unfortunately, the office building and the lower level of the church building are only accessible by stairs.
+This also means that, unfortunately, there are no restrooms accessible to people who cannot use stairs.
 If you need assistance prior to, during, or after worship, please inform an usher or pastor and we will be happy to try and accommodate your needs.